Time-tested tricks for miking strings

 The first choice, for most recordists and most fiddles, will be a small-diaphragm condenser.
 Here, you want to avoid microphones like the Neumann KM 184 or the Shure KSM32, with their little spikes up around 8-10 kHz.
 Instead, the first mic I reach for when a fiddle comes along is the now-discontinued Neumann KM 84, which has a remarkably flat response both on- and off-axis.
 (They show up regularly on Ebay.)
 Other mics I’d use if I owned them are the Schoeps CMC/Mk4 and the Sennheiser MKH 40; in fact, the best live fiddle sound I’ve ever heard came from an MKH 40 I had for review, sitting close to the sweet fiddle of Shetland master Aly Bain.

-A recently-introduced sleeper might be the RØDE NT5.
+Reading reviews in recent years, it seems that there’s a thankful trend toward small-diaphragm condensers that are not only affordable but more balanced than bright.
+A couple of examples are the RØDE NT5 and the Aston Starlight.
 I haven’t used these myself, but people who have tell me the top end is unusually sweet-sounding for a condenser, which might be just the ticket for a fiddle.
-The price is certainly right, at $400 for a matched pair (put the second one on the banjo).

 Speaking of preamps, a fiddle is a mighty stiff challenge for cheap electronics; all those high sounds bashing against each other will excite every bad tendency in the box.
 If you have several preamps, you should probably use your best and mellowest one on the fiddle.
 If you don’t, and plan to record a lot of fiddle music, you probably should invest in at least one channel’s worth.
 A Peavey VMP2 (discontinued; back to Ebay) or a Great River MP-2 (not the MP-2NV, which is brighter) will do wonders for you, and the difference between a fiddle recorded on a preamp of this caliber and one recorded through the preamps of a cheap board isn’t funny.
 You’ll hear the quality difference on a fiddle more quickly than on any other instrument except, perhaps, cymbals or tambourine.